Navigation in the Presence of Obstacles for an Agile Autonomous Underwater Vehicle: Introduction

 \pagebudget{1}

 This paper addresses the problem of trajectory planning for underwater structure inspection and mapping.
 Underwater structure mapping is an important capability applicable to multiple domains: marine archaeology, infrastructure maintenance, resource utilization, security, and environmental monitoring.
 While the proposed approach is not limited to the underwater domain, this work addresses the challenging conditions encountered underwater, with a special focus on shipwreck mapping.
-Historical shipwrecks tell an important part of history and at the same time have a special allure for most humans, as exemplified by the plethora of movies and artworks of the Titanic; see the work of Eustice et al.~\cite{eustice2006visually} for the visual mapping of the Titanic.
-Underwater mapping has traditionally focused on acoustic sensors~\cite{gary20083d,johannsson2010imaging,teixeira2018multibeam,przeslawski2018comparative}, however, most inspections require visual input~\cite{abadie2018georeferenced,drap2012underwater,figueira2015accuracy}.
+Underwater mapping has traditionally focused on acoustic sensors~\cite{gary20083d,johannsson2010imaging,teixeira2018multibeam,przeslawski2018comparative}.
+However, most inspections require visual input~\cite{abadie2018georeferenced,drap2012underwater,figueira2015accuracy}.
 The state\hyp of\hyp the\hyp art in autonomous operations is to observe the target structure from far enough to avoid navigation in cluttered spaces, while remotely controlled operations present entanglement hazards.
-As a result most inspections suffer from gaps due to occlusions, and low\hyp resolution due to the water effects on the camera sensor.
-The presented work will enable autonomous operations underwater close to the structure to be inspected; this was only partially possible with teleoperation before.
+As a result, most inspections suffer from gaps due to occlusions, and low\hyp resolution due to the water effects on the camera sensor.
+The presented work enables autonomous operations underwater close to the structure to be inspected; before this was only partially possible with teleoperation.

 Maps of underwater structures such as wrecks, caves, dams, and docks are often available either through acoustic sensing~\cite{leonard2012directed} or via photogrammetry~\cite{menna2018photogrammetric,agrafiotis2018underwater}.
-In this paper we present an adaptation of the Trajopt~\cite{schulman2013finding} open source package for an 3D trajectory planning of an AUV in a known map, realized on an Aqua2 vehicle~\cite{Rekleitis2005d}.
-The Trajopt planner was augmented with a sampling\hyp based correction scheme that resolved the local minima challenge.
+In this paper we present an augmentation of Trajopt~\cite{schulman2013finding}, a popular path\hyp optimization open source package for (mobile) manipulators, to facilitate 3D trajectory planning of an AUV utilizing either a known map or an online constructed local map.
+The proposed method is realized on an Aqua2 vehicle~\cite{Rekleitis2005d}.
+The Trajopt planner is augmented with a sampling\hyp based correction scheme that resolves the local minima problem.
 Furthermore, different map representations were tested including geometric primitives and point\hyp cloud implementations.